offline-trust/security-blanket/docs/docs/contact-test-template.md

 # Initial Test Run

-To test your ability to use the Security Blanket, access a TLA and message the owner from that account to prove that you successfully accessed their account.
+To test your ability to use the Security Blanket, attempt to access the accounts listed below.

 > Note: Since this is a test run, there may be some devices that are not in your possession, so you may need to coordinate with the owner to complete the test.

 * If you cannot complete the test run, let the owner know.

 * If there is a device that you don't have access to, please let the owner know.